yosh-401-advanced-javascript/seattle-javascript-401d31/profesional-development/pd-02-bigo-and-functional/README.md

 * the letter "n" is used to describe the number of items an algorithm is working with
 * if an algorithm only makes single state ments in the worst case, it is said that the algorithm run s with an "O(1)" runtime.
  * "O(1)" runtime is also called constant time
-* if an algorithm run through every item, it is said that the algorithm runs with an "O(n)" runtime.
+* if an algorithm runs through every item, it is said that the algorithm runs with an "O(n)" runtime.
  * "O(n)" runtime is also called linear time
-* if an algorithm runs torgh a list "n" times "n" time, it is said that the alorithm runs with an "O(n^2)" runtime.
+* if an algorithm runs through a list "n" times "n" times, it is said that the alorithm runs with an "O(n^2)" runtime.
  * "O(n^2)" runtime is also called quadradic time
-* if an algorithm recursivly cuts its itteration in half from "n" until 1, it is said that the alogrithm runs with"O(log(n))"
+* if an algorithm recursivly cuts its itteration in half from "n" until 1, it is said that the alogrithm runs with an "O(log(n))" runtime

-## Functional programing
+## Functional Programing
 * In order to understand functional programing you must understand what a side-effect is.
- * a side effect is when a function alters state defined outside its scope.
+ * A side effect is when a function alters state defined outside its scope.
  **Below are some examples of side effects**
 ``` javascript
 let state = {}